jbeaven/sap-api-docs/m-files.md

       exporting
         i_x_authentication = '1234-5678-9012-3456' ).

-*** update the configuration if needed, a default basepath is set from the spec
+*** update the configuration if needed, a default basepath is already set from the spec
-    /blck/mfi_cl_FavoritesApi=>config(
-      exporting
-        i_basepath = gcc_basepath ).
+*   so the following call is only necessary if the url should be different /blck/mfi_cl_FavoritesApi=>config( exporting i_basepath = gcc_basepath ).